nemac/hiform.org/html/modules/contrib/slick/docs/FAQS.md

 * **Grid**

   Only reasonable if you have considerable amount of slides.
-  Uses the Foundation 5.5 block-grid, and disabled if you choose your own skin not named Grid.
+  Uses the Foundation 5.5 b-grid, and disabled if you choose your own skin not named Grid.
 Otherwise overrides skin Grid accordingly.

   **Requires:**